BobbyTaylor82/geo-mapping/README.md

 ![](img.png)

-# All issues are located in the issues section.
+## Additional add-ons are located in the issues tab.